 Speaking of trains, to travel fast between the coast and main cities I recommend both TrenItalia and ItaloTreno.
 Traffic is chaotic, and Italian drivers can be, let’s say, eccentric.
 Besides these ones to Florence or Bologna, I remember vividly all my train rides in Italy – first one also in summer from Venice to Verona, and second one a few years later, in a different August, to Milan.

-Read also my first travel story, When in Rome
+Read also my first Italian travel story, When in Rome

 Great post and beautiful pictures!
 I remember going to Rimini on holidays when I was a kid, it was such a nice place!
 Looking forward to reading about your next adventures in Italy!